drandreaskrueger/chainhammer/reproduce.md

 * create new security group, name it; allow ssh access
 * choose an existing ssh keypair `AndreasKeypairAWS.pem`

-simplify ssh access, by adding this block to
+simplify ssh access, by adding this block to your local machine's

 ```
 nano ~/.ssh/config